Dinith1/p4p-log-simplifier/README.md

   - Make sure raw logs are stored in the `src/main/resources/logs/raw/` folder
     - Processed logs will be automatically stored in the `src/main/resources/logs/processed/` folder
   - Make sure the GloVe model is stored in the `src/main/resources/trained_vectors/embeddings/` folder
-    - If desired, the model can be serilized and stored as an object in a binary file by uncommenting lines 71-73 of the `ModelReader` class
+    - If desired, the model can be serialized and stored as an object in a binary file by uncommenting lines 71-73 of the `ModelReader` class
   - If necessary - `> cd p4p-log-simplifier`
   - Set up the run configuration to run the `LogSimplifier` class with the following arguments:
     - `-l <raw log> -m <model> -t 10`